Udea and Her Seven Brothers: Mari people

+Scholar S. S. Sabitov located a similar narrative in the "Catalogue of Tales of Magic from the Mari people", indexed as type 533, "Подмененная сестра" ("Changed Sister"): a girl goes to meet her brothers (seven or three), but is replaced by the devil's daughter ('iya üdyr') when they trade clothes; the ruse is eventually discovered.

 At least two tales from the Cheremis (Mari people), collected by Arvid Genetz, contain the sister seeking her brothers, a witch or usurper taking her place, and the heroine's brothers discovering the ruse and punishing the false heroine.

 In one of the tales collected by Genetz, translated into Hungarian as A Víziszellem lánya ("The Daughter of the Water Spirit"), a couple has three sons and a daughter.
 Some time passes, and the three sons cross the Os Vics ("White Water", Mari designation for the Belaya River).
 Their sister tells her mother she wants to visit her brothers, and departs with a silver horse and a little dog.
 When the comes near the margin of the Belaya River, the daughter of the Water Spirit appears and invites the girl to bathe with her in the river.
-The girl dimisses her request, then the daughter of the Water Spirit threatens to devour her.
+The girl dismisses her request, then the daughter of the Water Spirit threatens to devour her.
 The girl complies, takes off her clothes and enters the river.
 Soon, the daughter of the Water Spirit steals the girl's clothes and forces her to wear her garments.
 The duo meets the three brothers, the daughter of the Water Spirit passes herself off as their sister, while the true sister is made to herd the horses.
 One day, the brothers notice that their horses look emaciated, and decide to investigate.
 One of the brothers discovers that the girl is their true sister, by a song she sings, and she reveals the truth.
 They get the false sister and tie her on horses as punishment.
 She curses them, saying that parts of her body shall be transformed into other things: her head into a hill, her ears into a shell, her stomach into a flour vat, her feet into a hoe.
 Another version of the tale was published with the title Hogyan keletkeztek a dombok és a völgyek? ("How did mountains and hills originate?"), with an etiological bent: when the daughter of the Water Spirit is punished in this tale, she curses her body parts to become hills, mountains and valleys.